onemedical/simple_app/README.md

-# simple_app
+## Infrastructure engineer interview take home exercise

-Infrastructure engineer interview take home exercise
+Hello!
+Please clone this repository and follow the instructions in the email to complete the take home exercise